Karabisianoi: History and role

-The Karabisianoi were established sometime in the second half of the 7th century in response to the Muslim conquests.
-Various scholars have suggested that it evolved from the remainders of the old quaestura exercitus or the late Roman field army of the Illyricum, but these suggestions remain hypothetical.
+The Karabisianoi were established sometime in the second half of the seventh century in response to the early Muslim conquests.
+Various scholars have suggested that it evolved from the remainders of the old quaestura exercitus or the Late Roman army of the Praetorian prefecture of Illyricum, but these suggestions remain hypothetical.
 The date of the fleet's establishment is unclear: some scholars propose that it was established in the 650s or 660s by Emperor Constans II (r.
 641–668), following the major naval defeat at the Battle of the Masts in 655, while others think that it was created after the Siege of Constantinople (674–678), where the Arab advance by sea seems to have been almost unopposed.

-The first certain reference to the Karabisianoi is during the siege of Thessalonica by the Slavs in c.
+The first certain reference to the Karabisianoi is during the siege of Thessalonica by the Sclaveni or southern Slavic tribes in c.
 680, and then in a letter of Emperor Justinian II (r.
 685–695, 705–711) to Pope Conon in 687.

 The Karabisianoi are widely held to have been the first permanently maintained naval force of the Byzantine Empire.
 Before that, as the Mediterranean was a "Roman lake", only a limited number of relatively small warships were maintained in the main harbours and along the fluvial borders of the Empire for patrols and transport tasks.
 Larger Byzantine fleets were assembled only on an ad hoc basis for specific expeditions.

 The Karabisianoi were formed in largely the same way as the land army's themes: they were a distinct military corps named after its soldiers, and headed by a stratēgos (stratēgos tōn karabōn/tōn plōimatōn).
 Although they are often referred to as the "Carabisian Theme", this designation is erroneous as the Karabisianoi remained a purely military command and do not appear to have constituted a specific territorial division like the land themes.

-The stratēgos base is not known, with suggestions ranging from Rhodes to Keos and Samos.
-The Karabisianoi have also been variously seen as an essentially provincial fleet, tasked with defending the southern coast of Asia Minor from Miletus to Seleucia in Cilicia, the Aegean islands and the imperial holdings in southern Greece, and serving alongside a central imperial fleet in Constantinople, or a command encompassing virtually the entire effective force of the Byzantine navy, and active in both defensive and offensive capacities from the Black Sea to the Exarchate of Africa.
+The stratēgos' base is unknown, with suggestions ranging from Rhodes in the Dodecanese, Keos in the Cyclades, and Samos off the Anatolian coastline.

+The Karabisianoi have also been variously seen as an essentially provincial fleet, tasked with defending the southern coast of Anatolia from Miletus to Seleucia in Cilicia, the Aegean islands and the imperial holdings in southern Greece, and serving alongside a central imperial fleet in Constantinople, or a command encompassing virtually the entire effective force of the Byzantine navy and active in both defensive and offensive capacities from the Black Sea to the Exarchate of Africa.